 Investing in Canada Infrastructure Program - British Columbia - Green Infrastructure - Environmental Quality

-The second application intake for the Green Infrastructure – Environmental Quality Program is now open.
-The deadline for submission is February 26, 2020 (11:59pm PST).
+The second intake of the Green Infrastructure – Environmental Quality Program is now closed.
+The application deadline was February 26, 2020.
+Applications are now under review.

 On September 25, 2019 the Canadian and British Columbian governments committed up to $150 million towards the second intake of the Green Infrastructure – Environmental Quality Program to support cost-sharing of infrastructure projects in communities across the province.